ahrenagatep/Data-Structures-Final-Project/README.md

 ## Data Structures Used:
 ### Overview.java
-- **ArrayList**: Used to store and manage user data, including progress and achievements.
+- **ArrayList**: Used to store and fitness and health tips on the main menu.

 ### Workouts.java
 - **Queue**: Stores the workout plan, allowing efficient retrieval and modification of exercises in order.